Fixitfetish/fpga_potpourri/VHDL/axi4s/readme.md

 Consideration

-* If the receiver is always ready to accept data (ds_ready=1) and the transmitter can always provide data (us_valid=1) then you can set a defined data rate based on the AXI clock frequency.
+* If the receiver is always ready to accept data (ds_ready=1) and the transmitter can always provide data (us_valid=1) then you can define the data rate by dividing the AXI clock frequency in the flow control logic.
 * The gates must be open if AXI pipeline flushing or pre-filling is required.